abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 Something was definitely drawing me to some kind of spiritual tradition and training.

-15\.
-Could you say a few more words on posture?
+Q: Could you say a few more words on posture?
 For example, I noticed that my body was leaning towards the left, and if I weighted my right hand with intention, this seemed to stop.
 Is this a correct tactic?
 In my marital arts training the goal is to relax and make the breathing easier.
 Is that true of *vipassanā* as well?

-I haven’t addressed posture very much on this retreat; I somehow skipped over it.
+A: I haven’t addressed posture very much on this retreat; I somehow skipped over it.
 Posture is a very helpful anchor for awareness: being able to attend to posture, paying attention to a balance of posture and the energy we bring into the posture.
 It is very helpful in terms of the
 practice: recognizing where our bodies either slump, lean, or drift.
 It is helpful for balancing energy within the body-mind complex, but you also start to get an inkling of what’s going on in your body-mind.